 Capture & Replay

-This already shows that higher levels of test automation save costs in the long run.
-Lower levels are better suited for a quick assessment.
-In general, the framework conditions still need to be considered when making a choice: Which project procedure is used?
+This already shows that higher levels of test automation save costs in the long term, while lower levels are better suited for a quick assessment.
+In general, the general conditions still need to be considered when making a choice: Which project procedure is used?
 Who creates the test cases?
 How much capacity is available?

 You can find more hints for choosing the right strategy in my book Basiswissen Testautomatisierung.